 Investments in investee companies are held at fair value.
 These investments are 'Level 3' in the fair value hierarchy, based on unobservable inputs, as the investee companies are unlisted and not traded in an active market.
-Consequently, they are valued in accordance with the directors' valuations.
-The directors have used the historical and budgeted performance of the investee companies as the basis for the valuation of the investments, adjusted for reasonable assumptions about future performance (such as estimated cash flows, projected business growth plans and other market data available).
+Consequently, they are valued in accordance with the Directors' valuations.
+The basis of the valuation has changed from an enterprise basis in the prior year, to a contract basis reflecting material assets held by BTC's investee companies.
+The change in approach is consistent with the fair value movement in investments recorded during the year ended 30 June 2023.
+The Directors have used the historical and budgeted performance of the investee companies as the basis for the valuation of the investments, adjusted for reasonable assumptions about future performance (such as estimated cash flows, projected business growth plans and other market data available).
+Directors have considered the remaining life of supplier contracts, option periods, anticipated increase / decline in demand, product price and supplier cost increases.
+An allocation of resources to train and educate clinicians has also been considered when deriving future cashflows.
+Further information can be obtained in Note 17.

-Should the assumptions used by the directors change in subsequent periods, the fair value may be impacted and accounted for through the profit or loss.
-Further disclosure as required by AASB 13 is set out in Note 18.
+Should the assumptions used by the Directors change in subsequent periods, the fair value may be impacted and accounted for through the profit or loss.
+Further disclosure as required by AASB 13 is set out in Note 17.